-The Australian Government may also use and give out information about grant applicants and grant recipients under this grant opportunity in any other Australian government business or function.
+The Australian Government may also use and disclose information collected about you under this grant opportunity in any other Australian Government business or function.
 This includes disclosing grant information on GrantConnect as required for reporting purposes and giving information to the Australian Taxation Office for compliance purposes.

-We may share the information you give us with other Commonwealth entities for purposes including government administration, research or service delivery, according to Australian laws.
+We may share the information you give us in your application, including personal information, with other Commonwealth entities, the responsible Minister, Assistant Ministers and their staff, and with Members of Parliament, for other purposes including government administration, research or service delivery, or as otherwise authorised or required by Australian law.

-As part of your application, you declare your ability to comply with the Privacy Act 1988 and the Australian Privacy Principles and impose the same privacy obligations on officers, employees, agents and subcontractors that you engage to assist with the activity, in respect of personal information you collect, use, store, or disclose in connection with the activity.
-Accordingly, you must not do anything, which if done by the department would breach an Australian Privacy Principle as defined in the Act.
+As part of your application, you also declare your ability to comply with the Privacy Act 1988 (the Act) and the Australian Privacy Principles and impose the same privacy obligations on officers, employees, agents and subcontractors that you engage to assist with the activity, in respect of personal information you collect, use, store, or disclose in connection with the activity.
+Accordingly, you must not do anything, which if done by the Australian Government would breach an Australian Privacy Principle as defined in the Act.